downfromthetrees/the_magic_eye/README.md

 ## Prerequisites

 * You must have wikis enabled for your sub (set wiki to "mod editing" in your sub settings)
 * Blacklisting images can be done manually, but is best implemented with the [Toolbox extension](http://www.reddit.com/r/toolbox).
-See [Remove blacklisted images](#remove-blacklisted-images).
+See [Removing blacklisted images](#remove-blacklisted-images).

 ## Setup